G-Mapper: Learning a Cover in the Mapper Construction: Experimental Results

-In \figref{PCA-passiflora-dfs}, we present the results of applying $G$-Mapper to the \emph{Passiflora} dataset using the first principal component as the lens function.
-The $G$-Mapper graph has a strong linear backbone along the first principal component. here is much overlap in the morphotypes represented by purple, brown, and red whereas the morphotypes represented in orange, green, and pink are more distinct as described in the \emph{Passiflora} PCA plot.
-The reference Mapper graph shown in \figref{PCA-passiflora-handtuned} is generated with referring to parameters given in \cite{percival2023topological}.
-The $G$-Mapper graph is close to the reference Mapper graph in that it has a strong linear backbone and the coloring of nodes is similar.
+In \figref{PCA-passiflora-dfs}, we present the results of applying G-Mapper to the Passiflora dataset using the first principal component as the lens function.
+The G-Mapper graph has a strong linear backbone along the first principal component.
+The Mapper graph has multi-colored nodes with purple, brown, and red, meaning there is much overlap in the morphotypes, whereas it has single-colored nodes with orange, green, and pink, meaning the morphotypes are more distinct, as shown in the PCA plot.
+The reference Mapper graph shown in \figref{PCA-passiflora-refer} is generated based on parameters given in \cite{percival2024topological}.
+The G-Mapper graph is close to the reference Mapper graph in that it has a strong linear backbone and the coloring of nodes is similar.

-However, these two graphs have different features originating from their constructions.
-The $G$-Mapper graph produces more edges between the multicolored purple, red, and green nodes compared to the Reference Mapper graph.
-We suspect this is due to the greater density and overlap of morphotypes having a projection onto the first principal component range between 0-0.2. $G$-Mapper constructs more intervals in areas that are more dense whereas conventional Mapper constructs intervals in a uniform manner.
-In addition, the $G$-Mapper graph has more red nodes and less blue nodes than the reference Mapper graph since $G$-Mapper takes the distribution of the data into account.
+However, these two Mapper graphs have different features originating from their constructions.
+The G-Mapper graph produces more edges between the multicolored purple, red, and green nodes compared to the reference Mapper graph.
+We suspect this is due to the greater density and overlap of morphotypes having a projection onto the first principal component range between 0-0.2.
+G-Mapper constructs more intervals in areas that are more dense whereas conventional Mapper constructs intervals in a uniform manner.
+In addition, the G-Mapper graph has more red nodes and fewer blue nodes than the reference Mapper graph since G-Mapper takes the distribution of the data into account.